 Employment: With Austria’s unemployment rate standing at over 10.6% there is stiff competition for jobs.
 Some public sector jobs are being cut but there is an increase in technology and marketing roles for those seeking work.
 Tourism is big news in Vienna so finding work within these sectors – although much is seasonal – will be easy for most.
 Find more information here.

 Climate: Austria has a very temperate climate with winters (December-January) hitting the -1’s to summer seeing the dizzy heights of 19 degrees.
 You’ll also find the most rainfall in June and July.
 During the summer you’ll see nine hours of sunshine in July, but just one in December.

 Education: It’s compulsory to send your child to school in Vienna on the September after your child’s sixth birthday.
 They are required to stay at school for nine years going through primary, secondary and then higher school.
 Many expats send their children to international schools in Vienna.
 For a full list, see here.

 Transport: The transport system in Vienna is second-to-none.
 Reliable, clean and cheap experts stress that it’s easier for people to travel around the city on public transport.
 Buses, trams, trains and subways are all available.
 Cabs are also on hand and remain reasonable compared to other European cities.

 If you are considering a move to Vienna PSS International removals can help.
 We are a family run company, which has specialised in international removals for over 34 years.
 We are committed to providing a friendly, professional and stress free overseas move for all our customers.
-Whether you’re sending a full or part household removal, excess baggage or a vehicle, we will ensure that you receive the highest level of care and attention.
+Whether you’re sending a full or part household removal to Austria, excess baggage or a vehicle, we will ensure that you receive the highest level of care and attention.